resuminator/docs/docs/developer-guide/contributing.md

 [resuminator/resuminator-server](https://github.com/resuminator/resuminator-server),
 [resuminator/docs](https://github.com/resuminator/docs)
 which are hosted in the [Resuminator Organization](https://github.com/resuminator/) on GitHub.
-Although most of guidelines would be same across all qualifiying repositories and excepts would been mentioned properly.
+Although most of the guidelines would be same across all qualifying repositories and excepts would been mentioned properly.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.